white meadowsweet

 Spiraea alba, leaves and stem

-Leaves alternate, mostly hairless, narrowly elliptic, 2-3 in long and ¾ in wide, with finely serrate margins and short petioles; stems smooth, slender, and woody, with few branches, becoming brown with age, multiple stems produced from the same rootstock.
+Leaves are alternate, mostly hairless, narrowly elliptic, 2-3 in long and ¾ in wide, with finely serrate margins and short petioles; stems are smooth, slender, and woody, with few branches, becoming brown with age, multiple stems produced from the same rootstock.

 Flower, fruit and seedhead